-- 4. Extending a Tied Match.
-If a match is tied after the final hole: - The match is extended one hole at a time until there is a winner.
-See Rule 5.1 (an extended match is a continuation of the same round, not a new round). - The holes are played in the same order as in the round, unless the Committee sets a different order.
+a.
+The match is extended one hole at a time until there is a winner.
+See Rule 5.1 (an extended match is a continuation of the same round, not a new round).

-But the Terms of the Competition may say that the match will end in a tie rather than be extended.

-- 5. When Result is Final.
-The result of a match becomes final in the way stated by the Committee (which should be set out in the Terms of the Competition), such as: - When the result is recorded on an official scoreboard or other identified place, or

-When the result is reported to a person identified by the Committee. b.
+- b.
+The holes are played in the same order as in the round, unless the Committee sets a different order.
+But the Terms of the Competition may say that the match will end in a tie rather than be extended. - v.
+When Result is Final.
+The result of a match becomes final in the way stated by the Committee (which should be set out in the Terms of the Competition), such as: - a.
+When the result is recorded on an official scoreboard or other identified place, or - b.
+When the result is reported to a person identified by the Committee.